 CBD Concentrates are the gift of technological advancements in extraction, and often reach 90%+ purity.
 If you compare these to the other ways to vape, there is nothing as potent as a concentrate.

-You can now obtain concentrates which are split into two primary buckets:
+In the US you can now obtain concentrates which are split into two primary buckets:

 • Solventless extraction (Distillation, freeze dried cannabis)